wilfredo-loreto/fazt.fork/README.md

 * MONGODB_URI, this is the mongodb URI for connection.
 By default is `mongodb://localhost/faztapi`

 # Docker
-to run with docker compose
+to run with docker compose, create file .env with MONGODB_URI
 ```bash
 docker-compose up
 ```